LogRhythm-Tools/PIE/README.md

 #### 4.0 Updates:

-- Completely re-written with focus on:
+**PIE has been re-written with focus on:**

-  1 Reduced setup and configuration complexity
+  1. Reduced setup and configuration complexity
   * Automated e-mail inbox folder setup
   * Automated PIE folder management for tmp, case, and logging
   * No longer requires use of Outlook application
   * No longer requires Microsoft 365 service account
   * Requires no priviledged accesss account(s)

-  2 Expand module availability
+  2. Expand module availability
-  * PIE is now supports working with any mail service provider that supports IMAP client connectivity 3 Expanded use of LogRhythm API use
+  * PIE is now supports working with any mail service provider that supports IMAP client connectivity

+  3. Expanded use of LogRhythm API use
-  * Now able to leverage the LogRhyhtm Search API to identify message delivery results associated with the e-mail analysis
+  * Able to leverage the LogRhyhtm Search API to identify message delivery results associated with the e-mail analysis
-  * Log results enriched into the LogRhythm Case to accelerate investigation(s)
+  * Log results enriched into the LogRhythm Case to accelerate investigation
-  * Leverage LogRhythm's TrueIdentity service to grain enriched details on initial e-mail sender and recipient
+  * LogRhythm's TrueIdentity service provides enriched details on initial e-mail sender and recipient
-  * Apply multiple case tags and/or playbooks to enrich reporting and SOC investigation management
+  * Apply multiple case tags and/or playbooks to enabling improved reporting and SOC investigation management
-  * Cases approporiately have their Earliest Evidence metric to ensure Mean Time to Detect and Mean Time to Respond metrics are consistently available
+  * Earliest Evidence metrics populated to ensure Mean Time to Detect and Mean Time to Respond metrics are consistently available

-  4 Improved processing logic
+  4. Improved processing logic
-  * Dedicated pipelines have been established to enable optimal processing and facilitate easier scale and project growth 5 Improved runtime diagnostics
+  * Dedicated pipelines have been established to enable optimal processing and facilitate easier scale and project growth

+  5. Improved runtime diagnostics
   * Runtime metrics captured for every analysis
-  * Additional details and error handling provided in the PIE runlog 6 Improved case content quality
+  * Additional details and error handling provided in the PIE runlog

+   6. Improved case content quality
   * PIE Analysis Summary
   * URL and Attachment Summary
   * Header Analysis Summary
   * Search Result Summary

-  7 Additional evidence output content
+  7. Additional evidence output content
   * LogRhythm search results are exported to csv
   * A complete analysis json object file is now available to enable additional integrations
-  * Case report updated to reflect same content provided in LogRhythm Case 8 New inspection methods
+  * Case report updated to reflect same content provided in LogRhythm Case

+  8. New inspection methods
   * A new header inspection process is included to provide and summarize header details